yousefelassal/quote-cron/README.md

 > The inherent vice of capitalism is the unequal sharing of blessings; the inherent virtue of socialism is the equal sharing of miseries.

 > It's important to know that words don't move mountains.
 Work, exacting work moves mountains.

+> It is better to understand a little than to misunderstand a lot.